Angelo State Rams basketball: Championships

-Angelo State University basketball has experienced many highlights since its beginning in 1923 as San Angelo College, the high point being a National Championship in 1957 as a member of the NJCAA.
-Since the creation and joining of the NCAA, Angelo State has made many playoff appearances, and has been crowned Lone Star Conference Champions in 1984, 1988, 1989 and 2001.
+Angelo State University basketball has experienced many highlights since its beginning in 1923 as San Angelo College, the high point being a national championship in 1957 as a member of the NJCAA.
+Since the creation and joining of the NCAA, Angelo State has made multiple playoff appearances, and has been crowned Lone Star Conference champions in 1984, 1988, 1989 and 2001.